angelo-wf/LakeSnes/bugs.md

   - Intros have incorrect colours and glitchy text
 - Jumbo Ozaki no Hole in One
   - Weird colour-gradients during course preview
+- King of Dragons
+  - Music on title screen sounds wrong
 - Krusty's Super Fun House
   - Freezes on boot (CPU's execution ends up off the rails)
 - Mecarobot Golf